-Vikas Kumar
+Kumar

-I am here to reclaim and assert my identity as a laborer.
+I am here to reclaim and assert my identity as a labourer.
 By writing and sharing my story publicly, I aim to challenge societal biases.
 For me, the personal is political, and the political is deeply personal.

 Arpita